reymon359/how-to-live/advices/Let others do what they want/index.md

 ---
 name: 'Let others do what they want'
-Categories: ['Open-mindedness', 'Respect', 'Community', 'Relationships']
+Categories: ['Open-mindedness', 'Freedom', 'Respect', 'Community', 'Relationships']
 ---
 # Let others do what they want